Marination: Tissue breakdown

 In meats, the acid causes the tissue to break down, which allows more moisture to be absorbed and results in a juicier end product; however, too much acid can be detrimental to the end product.
 A good marinade has a balance of acid, oil, and spice.
 If raw marinated meat is frozen, the marinade can break down the surface and turn the outer layer mushy.

 Often confused with marinating, macerating is a similar form of food preparation.

 Safety considerations

 Raw pork, seafood, beef and poultry may contain harmful bacteria which may contaminate the marinade.
 Marinating should be done in the refrigerator to inhibit bacterial growth.
 Used marinade should not be made into a sauce unless rendered safe by boiling directly before use; otherwise, fresh or set-aside marinade that has not touched meat should be used.
 The container used for marinating should be glass or food safe plastic.
 Metal, including pottery glazes which can contain lead, reacts with the acid in the marinade and should be avoided.

-Cancer risk reduction

-Cooking animal muscle proteins at high temperature can lead to the formation of heterocyclic amines (HCAs).
-According to the National Cancer Research Institute such substances present a heightened risk of cancer exposure.
-Marinating animal muscle proteins can reduce this risk by as much as 95% by creating a barrier to high-temperature cooking.
-Marination times necessary to reduce the formation of HCAs may be as short as 20 minutes.